 Private investment into TV or radio stations is limited by the broadcasting market size, the size of the advertising market and skewed competition via state subsidies to the NBC.
 CRAN needs to investigate several regulatory routes that could address these challenges.
 One option is to require the NBC to offer wholesale advertising rates for commercial broadcasting companies.
 Another option is to split the wholesale and retail arms of the NBC into an open access broadcasting infrastructure company and a content entity.
 This would address issues of potential predatory pricing and could address competition issues.
 Another benefit of this approach is that reducing the cost of digital infrastructure would facilitate the transition to digital terrestrial sound and visual broadcasting.
 Outside of the competition concerns, spectrum allocation will have to be reviewed and tested in order to address interference concerns.
 To reduce the administrative burden, particularly for small broadcasters, reporting requirements could be minimised to registration only below a certain revenue threshold.
 Issuing new licenses is seen as a threat given the small advertisement revenue pool.
 However, while a moratorium on new licenses would protect existing licensees, it will also erode competition over time.
-The market is limited due to the lack of advertisement revenue but is not saturated and the moratorium can be lifted.
+The main factor limiting private sector investment is the limited available advertisement revenue and not excessive licensing.
+A moratorium on issuing broadcasting licensing is not needed.

-Conclusion
+5. Conclusion